orpheus/hyperman-go/README.md

   isolated to each netdir
 - dynamically create base configurations needed to start up a network

+## Command Scripts Path Problem
+- currently my paths are all over the place just to get things to work...
+- `createCortium.sh` sets the working directory so I can run it anywhere, and `organizations/cpp-generate.sh` does the same thing so that it's path's can correctly reference the cpp-templates
+- I need to make it so I can run these commands anywhere without having to hack the `pwd`
+- in `cmd/cryptogen/main.go` I use an absolute path on my own directory structure to get it to correctly reference my config files and their relative paths... this needs to change as well

 ## Prerequisites

 Hyperman needs access to the fabric and fabric-ca code directly so it